-Objectives: This study explored associations between narcissistic grandiosity (including its component traits) and reported risky health behaviors in college students.
-Participants: College male and women (N = 122) participated between December 2015 and January 2016.
+Objective This study explored associations between narcissistic grandiosity (including its component traits) and reported risky health behaviors in college students.
+Participants: College men and women (N = 122) participated between December 2015 and January 2016.
 Methods: Participants completed self-report measures of grandiosity, alcohol consumption, number of sex partners, and condom use.
 Results: Grandiosity was positively associated with alcohol consumption.
 Gender interacted with grandiose traits, driving associations with reported sexual behaviors.
-College male high in entitlement/exploitativeness reported more sex partners.
-Grandiose exhibitionism was associated with condom use among women but not male, such that college women higher in grandiose exhibitionism were more likely to report not using a condom with their most recent partner.
-Conclusions: Grandiosity (and grandiose traits) may influence health behavior and/or the reporting of health behavior in college students, but associations may differ for male and women.
+College men high in entitlement/exploitativeness reported more sex partners.
+Grandiose exhibitionism was associated with condom use among women but not men, such that college women higher in grandiose exhibitionism were more likely to report not using a condom with their most recent partner.
+Conclusions: Grandiosity (and grandiose traits) may influence health behavior and/or the reporting of health behavior in college students, but associations may differ for men and women.

 All Science Journal Classification (ASJC) codes